Developing Innovative Leaders

 A Connected Leadership Curriculum

 Innovative leadership is a connective theme that runs through the entire Berkeley MBA Program—in both the required (core) and elective portions of the curriculum.
-The process starts with the careful selection of Berkeley MBA students, who have already demonstrated leadership and exemplify the school’s defining principles.
+The process starts with the careful selection of Berkeley MBA students, who have already demonstrated leadership and exemplify the school’s defining leadership principles.
 In the core, students begin to learn the capabilities of the innovative leader, such as the skills to define opportunities.
 For example, the Problem Finding, Problem Solving course teaches several modes of thinking—such as design thinking—in order to find, frame, and solve difficult problems.
 The courses Leading People and Leadership Communications teach specific motivational skills, such as influencing others without having direct authority over them.

 Berkeley Haas graduates bring to your organization the knowledge they’ve acquired from faculty who are internationally recognized leaders in the study of the economic, social, political, and technological forces shaping global markets today.
 Berkeley Haas faculty also play an active role in national and international business communities, serving as consultants, board members, and speakers at major business conferences and seminars.
 They are in demand for key government positions, and they perform important interdisciplinary research with colleagues at Berkeley and at other top universities around the world.
 Rankings of academic reputation consistently place the Haas faculty solidly in the top ten of business schools worldwide.